 Molecular diagnosis of infectious diseases

-The continuous progress in molecular diagnosis and the profound knowledge in medical human and molecular biology enable our laboratory to develop modern, innovative methods for the examination of infectious diseases.
+Continuous progress in molecular diagnostics and in-depth knowledge of human medicine and molecular biology have enabled our laboratory to develop modern, innovative methods for researching infectious diseases.

-With real-time-PCR, a method is available which is characterized by precision, rapidity and cost efficiency.
-This method allows specific and sensitive detection of RNA and DNA and differentiation of numerous bacteria, viruses and parasites in diverse materials (e.g. blood, stool, swabs etc.).
+Real-time PCR is a highly accurate, rapid and cost-effective method.
+This method enables specific and sensitive detection of DNA and RNA and differentiation of numerous bacteria, viruses and parasites in various matrices (blood, stools, samples, etc.).

-The ultimate ambition of the department of molecular diagnosis of infectious diseases is a reasonable, individualized diagnosis as the basis for early detection and optimized therapy.
+The ultimate ambition of the Molecular Diagnostics of Infectious Diseases department is a reasonable, individualised diagnosis at the highest level as a basis for early diagnosis and optimised treatment.

-Our tests are subdivided into different categories based on clinical symptoms, clinical indication and pathogens.
+Our tests are subdivided into different categories according to clinical symptoms and indications, and pathogens.

 • Viral respiratory infections